Daisy Keech Sizzles In A Sexy Bikini Top & Jeans For Her Latest Instagram Update

-Blond beauty Daisy Keech stunned her 4.6 million Instagram followers with her latest Instagram post, a gorgeous snap in which she wore a bikini top and jeans.
+Blond beauty Daisy Keech stunned her 4.6 million Instagram followers with her latest post, a gorgeous snap in which she wore a bikini top and jeans.
 Daisy didn’t include a geotag on the post that specified exactly where the shot was taken, but she appeared to be outdoors in a scenic spot with lush greenery behind her.
 The stunning blue sky filtered through the tree branches and the sun cast a beautiful glow on Daisy’s bronzed skin.

-She rocked a bikini top from the brand Khassani Swimwear, and made sure to acknowledge the label by tagging the brand’s Instagram page in the picture.
-The bikini top was a simple style, with triangular cups and thin straps stretching around her neck, back, and between her breasts.
+She rocked a bikini top from Khassani Swimwear and made sure to acknowledge the label by tagging the brand’s Instagram page in the picture.
+The bikini top was a simple style, with triangular cups and thin straps stretching around her neck and back and between her breasts.

 The garment showcased a tantalizing amount of cleavage, and the cups featured a stunning tie-dye pattern with bold hues including yellow, forest green and red.

 Daisy paired the bikini top with some light-wash jeans that came to just below her belly button.
 The jeans had some distressed details above her knee, and though the photo was cropped so that not all of her legs were visible in the shot, there was still plenty for her fans to appreciate.
-She finished off the ensemble with a black sweater draped around her arms for a casual look.
+She finished off the ensemble with a black sweatshirt draped around her arms for a casual look.

 Daisy’s long blond locks were styled in a half-up style, with several large chunks remaining loose to frame her stunning face.
 Though her flat stomach and upper body were on full display in the look, her face was only seen in profile as she gazed towards the sun.
 The sunlight washing over her skin gave the picture a magical quality, and she kept the look simple, adding no accessories to the stunning outfit to distract from her beauty or enviable body.